shairaziz/CampusTutor/README.md

 CampusTutor is an intra-university peer tutoring platform that connects students with tutors verified through academic performance.
 Only students who earned an A or A+ in a course are eligible to tutor it, subject to final admin approval.
 The platform supports session booking, anonymous reviews, study groups, professor recommendations, and exam revision sessions — all through role-based dashboards for students, tutors, professors, and admins.

-Built as CSE370(Database Management) course project using PHP and MySQL.
+Built as CSE370(Database Management) course group project using PHP and MySQL.

 ## Features